Spend Analysis 101:

 Data can be analysed using relevant parameters or Procurement KPIs.

-- spend and number of transactions per commodity or category
+- spend by commodity or category

-- number of suppliers per commodity or category
+- number of suppliers by commodity/ category

 - average purchase order value